becomingtechsis/A-Restaurant-s-Blueprint/README.md

 # 4. Business Facilities.
 Another avenue of getting maximum profit is by putting certain facilities in place.
 It could be table bookings either through an app or website.
 Or it could be placing orders online.
 For example;
-For a Dine-Out restaurant type, if you select table booking, the Avg rating becomes 1,653 Rupees.
-With 1,000,000 votes and an Avg rating of 4.17.
+For a Dine-Out restaurant type, if you select table booking, the Avg bill amount becomes 1,653 Rupees.
+With over 1,000,000 votes and an Avg rating of 4.17.

 ![](https://github.com/becomingtechsis/A-Restaurant-s-Blueprint/blob/main/facility.png)

  But if they approach the restaurant directly, without booking a table, then they will spend around 536 rupees.
 As seen above And If a customer books a table, the word cloud will show preferred cuisines for table reservations.
-The average bill amount, the votes, and top 10 restaurants offering the same service.
-Same applies for online orders.

 # 5. Top Competitors.
 For Dine-Outs, the top 10 competiors can be seen in the bar chart below.